kjhealy/kieranhealy.hugo/content/resources/_index.md

     </p>

 <h4><a href="http://kjhealy.github.io/gssr">The GSS for R</a></h4>
-    <p>The <a href="http://kjhealy.github.io/gssr">gssr package</a> provides the General Social Survey cumulative data file (1972-2018) and the Three Wave Panel data file in an R-friendly format, together with their codebooks (as tibbles).
-It's in its early days at present.
+    <p>The <a href="http://kjhealy.github.io/gssr">gssr package</a> provides the General Social Survey cumulative data file (1972-2018) and Three Wave Panel data files in an R-friendly format, together with their codebooks (as tibbles).

 <h4><a href="https://kieranhealy.org/blog/archives/2018/03/24/making-slides/">Making Slides</a></h4>